Pope cancels trip to Congo and South Sudan due to bad knee

 “At the request of his doctors, and in order not to jeopardize the results of the therapy that he is undergoing for his knee, the Holy Father has been forced to postpone, with regret, his Apostolic Journey to the Democratic Republic of Congo and to South Sudan,” the Vatican said in a statement.

 Francis has used a wheelchair for about a month due to strained ligaments in his right knee that have made walking and standing difficult and painful.
-He also has received injections, kept the knee as immobile as possible and walked with a cane or the help of an aide, when necessary.
+He has refused so far to get surgery, and has instead received injections, kept the knee as immobile as possible and walked with a cane or the help of an aide.

-As recently as this week, however, plans were proceeding for the trip to the two African countries, with the Vatican releasing the names of accredited journalists who were due to fly on the papal plane.
+Questions had swirled for months about Francis’ ability to negotiate the Africa journey, which would have been taxing for the pope even without the knee problems.
+Yet as recently as this week, plans were proceeding for the trip, with the Vatican releasing the names of accredited journalists who were due to fly on the papal plane.

-But questions have swirled for months about Francis' ability to negotiate the journey, which would have been taxing for the pope even without the knee problems.
+Francis had been due to visit South Sudan with the Archbishop of Canterbury and the head of the Church of Scotland to make a joint, ecumenical appeal for peace.
+Such a trip had been discussed as early as 2017 but security concerns kept postponing it.

+The Rev. John Gbemyoro, an official with the Sudan and South Sudan Catholic Bishops' Conference, said Friday's news dimmed the expectations of Christians in the two countries.

+Martha Mwavit, a member of the Saint-Esprit Parish choir, said the singers had spent two months rehearsing songs for a papal Mass.
+The Catholic faithful in Congo now can only pray for Francis to come.

+“I am 74 years old, and I don’t know if I will have the chance to sing in a Mass given by the pope.
+I would like his health to recover so that I can have this chance before I die,” she said.

-Francis also has a July 24-30 visit to Canada planned; the Vatican statement said nothing about that trip, and spokesman Matteo Bruni would only say that the pope's other commitments were confirmed.
+Francis also has a July 24-30 visit to Canada scheduled; the Vatican statement Friday said nothing about that trip.
+Vatican spokesman Matteo Bruni would only say that the pope's other commitments were confirmed.

+The spokesman for the papal trip in Canada, Neil MacCarthy, said planning for the trip continued.
+The pontiff is scheduled to personally apologize to Indigenous peoples in Canada for abuses at residential schools.

+“Great care is being taken to provide significant periods of rest for the Holy Father, and also to ensure his participation at events is for a limited period of time (in most cases about one hour),” MacCarthy said in an email to The Associated Press.
+“We continue to pray for the health of Pope Francis and that he will be able to join us in Canada next month.”

 The pope has told friends he doesn’t want to undergo knee surgery, reportedly because of his reaction to anesthesia when he had 33 centimeters (13 inches) of his large intestine removed in July 2021.

-Speculation has swirled about the future of the pontificate because of Francis' knee problems, his decision to create 16 new voting-age cardinals, and his plans to pay homage in August to a 13th century pope who resigned, Celestine V.
+Speculation has swirled about the future of the pontificate because of Francis' knee problems, his decision to create 16 new voting-age cardinals in August, and his plans to pay homage that same month to a 13th century pope who resigned, Celestine V.

 Credit: Andrew Medichini